- Dean of Students' Office

-CPS is staffed by licensed psychologists and counselors, as well as advanced graduate students.
-On campus for over 20 years, the agency is accredited by the International Association of Counseling Centers and the training program is accredited by the American Psychological Association.
+CPS is staffed by licensed PSYXchologists and counselors, as well as advanced graduate students.
+On campus for over 20 years, the agency is accredited by the International Association of Counseling Centers and the training program is accredited by the American PSYXchological Association.
 For more information, see their website at www.montana.edu/wwwcc.

-Career Library.
-A career library with job listings, an annual career survey of MSU graduates, career information, employer directories, literature, and graduate school information is available for use at our office.
-Students have access to public computers in the office where they may find online career information and employment resources.
+A career library with job listings, an annual career survey of MSU graduates, career information, employer directories, literature and videotapes, and graduate school information.
+Internet connection to the World Wide Web is an integral source of career information and employment sources.

-On-campus Interviews.
-The office also hosts on-campus interviews for summer opportunities, internship, and career positions with a variety of employers in business, industry, government, and education.
+On-campus interviews for summer, internship, and career positions with a variety of employers in business, industry, government, and education.